 - Linfield is home to the Oregon Nobel Laureate Symposium, a unique program that brings Nobel laureates to campus.

-- Washington Monthly named Linfield one of the top 100 liberal arts colleges and 35th for “Best Bang for the Buck” among liberal arts colleges in the nation.
+- Washington Monthly recognized Linfield as one of the top liberal arts colleges in the nation for providing outstanding value.
+Linfield is the top liberal arts college in Oregon and Washington on the publication’s “Best Bang for the Buck” list.

 - Linfield pioneered online education in the Pacific Northwest and its Online and Continuing Education program supports a virtual learning community of students around the globe.

 - National and regional art critics praise the Linfield Gallery for hosting some of the most innovative art exhibitions in the region.

 - Linfield’s residential campus, set on 189 park-like acres, is located an hour from Portland and an hour from Pacific Ocean beaches.
 The School of Nursing is located in vibrant Northwest Portland.

 - Chartered in 1858, Linfield is one of the first colleges in the Pacific Northwest.